Timeline of the M23 campaign (2025): 30 April–1 May

 On 30 April 2025, Congolese Justice Minister publicly declared in Kinshasa that he had procured "tangible evidence" implicating Joseph Kabila in collusion with M23 and accused him of treason, war crimes, and massacres of civilians and soldiers.
 He added that judicial proceedings await Senate approval to prosecute Kabila and seize his assets as a precaution.
-In response, Kabila, Moïse Katumbi, Martin Fayulu, and Delly Sesanga issued a joint communiqué calling for an inclusive national dialogue, supported by both the Conférence Épiscopale Nationale du Congo (CENCO) and the Église du Christ au Congo (ECC), and appealed for international engagement in the peace process.
+In response, Kabila, Moïse Katumbi, Martin Fayulu, and Delly Sesanga issued a joint communiqué calling for an inclusive national dialogue, supported by the Conférence Épiscopale Nationale du Congo (CENCO) and the Église du Christ au Congo (ECC), and appealed for international engagement in the peace process.
 While welcoming the United States and Qatari peace efforts, they argued these alone were insufficient for lasting peace and emphasized the need for broad Congolese participation.
 They also raised concerns about a possible U.S.–DRC minerals deal, demanding full transparency, and called for the withdrawal of all foreign fighters and the return of displaced persons.
-Meanwhile, Massad Boulos, Senior Advisor for Africa to U.S. President Donald Trump, informed Reuters that France, Qatar, Togo, and the United States had established a joint security mechanism to monitor progress in both the DRC and Rwanda toward implementing a peace agreement grounded in the Declaration of Principles signed on 25 April.
+Meanwhile, Massad Boulos, Senior Advisor for Africa to U.S. President Donald Trump, informed Reuters that France, Qatar, Togo, and the United States had established a joint security mechanism to monitor progress in the DRC and Rwanda toward implementing a peace agreement grounded in the Declaration of Principles signed on 25 April.
 Boulos stated that finalizing U.S.–DRC and U.S.–Rwanda economic agreements is a precondition for signing the broader peace deal.
 He noted that significant investment interest from Western firms, estimated in the billions of U.S. dollars, depended on the ratification of these agreements.
 Boulos also reiterated that peace requires Rwanda's military withdrawal and the severance of its support for M23, while the DRC must respond to Rwanda's security concerns regarding anti-Rwandan militias.
 These conditions were expected to be resolved before the provisional peace agreement scheduled for signing on 2 May.

-On 1 May, armed clashes erupted between the Armed Forces of the Democratic Republic of the Congo (FARDC) and Wazalendo in the city of Uvira.
-Hostilities commenced around 05:00 in the Kasenga neighborhood and quickly extended to Kakombe and surrounding hill areas.
+On 1 May, FARDC and Wazalendo in the city of Uvira.
+Clashes began around 05:00 in the Kasenga quartier and quickly extended to Kakombe and surrounding hill areas.
 The outbreak of violence reportedly stemmed from a dispute over FARDC troop deployments to strategic high ground near existing Wazalendo positions.
 The FARDC intensified its military presence as intermittent gunfire persisted into the late morning.